What is the Visa Fraud Monitoring Program & How Can You Avoid It?

 This is an issue you must take seriously, as there are consequences for failing to rectify the situation.
 If you fail to bring your fraud rate under control after 12 months in either the standard or excessive fraud program, you become eligible for disqualification.
 This means Visa can block you from accepting Visa payments altogether and permanently ban you from the network.

-Given that Visa is the most widely-used card brand throughout much of North America and Europe…disqualification is not an event your business is likely to survive.
+Visa is the most widely-used card brand throughout much of North America and Europe.
+Thus, disqualification due to the VFMP is not an event your business is likely to survive.

 Implementing a Mitigation Strategy